Toni at Random

 Toni at Random: The Iconic Writer's Legendary Editorship is a 2025 biography by Dana A. Williams published by Amistad Press.
-Through "interviews, archival research, and correspondence", the book traces a two-decades-long history of Toni Morrison working as an editor at Random House from 1971 to 1983, during which time she edited numerous important Black authors, including Angela Davis, Toni Cade Bambara, and Barbara Chase-Riboud.
+Through "interviews, archival research, and correspondence", the book traces a history of Toni Morrison working as an editor at Random House from 1967 to 1983, during which time she edited numerous important Black authors, including Angela Davis, Toni Cade Bambara, and Barbara Chase-Riboud.

 Background

 In the 1960s, during the civil rights movement, Morrison joined Random House as an editor, after spending ten years as an English professor at Texas Southern University and Howard University.

 During her time at Random House, she edited anthologies such as Contemporary African Literature and The Black Book, as worked with writers and activists including Lucille Clifton and Huey P. Newton.
 While working as an editor in the 1960s, '70s, and '80s, Morrison was also writing her own novels, including The Bluest Eye (1970) and Sula (1973), which brought her national acclaim.

 In September 2005, Williams interviewed Morrison about her career as an editor, and discussed several books that Morrison had edited.
-At the time, Morrison was "celebrated worldwide for her novels yet virtually unknown for her groundbreaking work as an editor at Random House.
+At the time, Morrison was "celebrated worldwide for her novels yet virtually unknown for her groundbreaking work as an editor at Random House."